 Leadership dilemmas

-In this section, you can read real-life stories collected from experienced New Zealand school principals.
-Each story focuses on a dilemma or complex situation that the principal has managed through to a resolution.
-These complex situations are ones that leaders are likely to face in their professional lives.
+Real-life stories that focus on a dilemma or complex situation that leaders are likely to face in their professional lives.

 Using the leadership dilemmas